jdubray/sam-fsm/README.md

 Please post your questions/comments on the [SAM-pattern forum](https://gitter.im/jdubray/sam)

 ## Change Log
+- 0.9.8   Adds support for transitions in the constructor (in addition to actions/states)
 - 0.9.7   Adds support for localstate, new unit tests and cleans up doc and code sample
 - 0.9.2   Adds `actionsAndStatesFor` and `flattenTransitions` to transform transitions into states and actions
 - 0.9.1   Adds next-action-predicate in the fsm specification